 The Malfunction Indicator Light may also come on steady if the fuel-filler cap is loose or missing, or if the vehicle runs out of fuel.
-Check to make sure the fuel-filler cap is installed and closed tightly, and that the vehicle has at least 3 gal (11.4 L) of fuel in the fuel tank.
+Check to make sure the fuel-filler cap is installed and closed tightly, and that the vehicle has at least 3 gallons (11.4 liters) of fuel in the fuel tank.

-After a few driving trips, the $\bigcirc$ light should turn off if no other potential emission control system malfunction exists.
+After a few driving trips, the \bigcirc light should turn off if no other potential emission control system malfunction exists.